ngudbhav/rails-api-boilerplate/README.md

-# Rails 8 and Ruby 3.4 API only Boilerplate application
+# Rails 8 and Ruby 3.4 API Boilerplate application

 ## Setup
 Ensure that Ruby 3.4 is installed and active in the environment.
 You can use a version manager like `rbenv` or `rvm` to manage Ruby versions.